AI Subagents for Optimized ABAP Development¶

 How to Use Subagents¶

-In GitHub Copilot Chat, type @abap-orchestrator to start.
-The orchestrator is the only agent exposed directly in the chat dropdown — it calls other agents automatically as needed.
+In GitHub Copilot Chat, type @abap-orchestrator to start, or invoke any enabled general agent directly.
+The orchestrator can call other enabled agents automatically as needed.

 For example, the orchestrator might: